LifewayIT/commerce-fe-code-challenge/README.md

 Use [SWAPI](https://swapi.dev/) to obtain all the star wars data that you need.

-Use whatever languages or tech you want -- we are looking for clean, testable code that demonstrates usage of common design patterns and best practices above all else.

 #### What we are looking for

+We are looking for clean, testable code that demonstrates usage of common design patterns and best practices above all else.

 We will be using the code challenge to evaluate the following: